joeclark-phd/flaskula/readme.md

 7. `heroku run python manage.py deploy` -- this should create the database tables.

+If you get into trouble upgrading the database, go into Postgres and drop all tables, *especially* the table called `alembic_version`, and issue the deploy command again.
+That re-creates the database from scratch (all migrations, not just the one you just did).

 ###To make it work on my Windows development machine:

 1. Set environment variables accordingly (one way to do this is to modify